Kreusada/Kreusada-Cogs/README.rst

 * Jojo - Got me started with python, and helped me a lot in my early stages.
 * Sauri - Learnt how to use `bot.wait_for` via your application cog.
 * Flare - Learnt from his userinfo cog, how to replace a command in core, and then add it back on cog unload.
-* Trusty - Using JSON for :code:`__init__` files.
+* Trusty - Using reading from json in cog setup files.
 * Tobotimus - Lots of backend support.
 * Red-DiscordBot - An amazing community, some features have been modified from their repo to use here.
-* W3Schools - An amazing website full of python tricks and tips which have helped me develop.
-You can find their website here: https://www.w3schools.com/python/
+* W3Schools - An amazing website full of python tricks and tips which have helped me out many times.
 * Stack Overflow - Of course, I mean who hasn't payed a trip to stack overflow?